relair/odata-data-source/README.md

 #### ODataFilter

-ODataFilter has getFilter() method which needs to return an object that conforms to [odata-query](https://www.npmjs.com/package/odata-query#filtering) filter definition
+ODataFilter has getFilter() method which needs to return an object that conforms to [odata-query](https://www.npmjs.com/package/odata-query#filtering) filter definition.
+Individual filters are then composed together using 'and' operator.